2014 Innovation in Teaching Award Recipients

 Professor Leslea Hlusko - Integrative Biology 35AC

 leslea huskoSince the Fall of 2005, Professor Hlusko has developed her American Cultures course Integrative Biology 35AC 'Human Biological Variation', the first course in the biological sciences to satisfy UC Berkeley's AC Requirement.
-She designed this course in order to expose the cultural and historical relevance of biology to both students who may never take another biology class in their lives and scientists that have intimate knowledge of their subject but do not discover its connection within larger contexts.
-The course is innovative in the way it teaches students how biological variation plays a role in day-to-day life-from interactions on the street, to governmental policies on healthcare and food stamps, to how a doctor interacts with her patients.
-Professor Hlusko feels strongly that an understanding of the millions of years of human evolution goes a long way towards alleviating much of the anger, racism, and hostility that revolves around race,ethnicity,disability,disease, and sexual orientation (among other contemporary social and racial constructs).
+She designed this course in order to expose the cultural and historical relevance of biology to both students who may never take another biology class in their lives and scientists who have intimate knowledge of their subject but do not discover its connection within larger contexts.
+The course is innovative in the way it teaches students how biological variation plays a role in day-to-day life- from interactions on the street to governmental policies on healthcare and food stamps, to how a doctor interacts with her patients.
+Professor Hlusko feels strongly that an understanding of the millions of years of human evolution goes a long way toward alleviating much of the anger, racism, and hostility that revolves around race, ethnicity, disability, disease, and sexual orientation (among other contemporary social and racial constructs).